 - Top the herbs with a couple slices of tofu.

-- Grab a small handful of rice noodles and place over herbs.
+- Place a small handful of rice noodles over herbs.

 - Cover the noodles with a little lettuce.

-- Roll up the rice paper wrapper - being careful not to tear it - like you would a burrito.
-Fold the lower half of the wrapper over the ingredients, then fold one end over the middle, then fold the other end over the middle.
-Finish by rolling it up as tightly as possible.
-See below:
+- Roll up the rice paper wrapper (being careful not to tear it) like a burrito: fold the lower half of the wrapper over the ingredients; then fold in ends; and finally, roll up as tightly as possible.